werserk/kira-project/docs/adr/ADR-007-schemas-folder-contracts-single-source.md

 ## Implementation/Migration

 1) Schema format and location
-   - Store schemas under `.kira/schemas/` (YAML or JSON).
+   - Store schemas under `.kira/schemas/` as JSON files only (MVP).
 Use JSON Schema Draft-07 subset consistent with SDK validators.
    - Provide examples and descriptions.
 Include `$id` and version fields for evolution.

 2) Folder-Contracts